jhauf/Foodiegogo/docs/README.md

 ### Phase 5: Profiles (1 day)

-**objective:** A profile belongs to a user and displays their name, picture, campaigns and contributions.
+**Objective:** A profile belongs to a user and displays their name, picture, campaigns and contributions.

 ### Bonus Features: Categories (1 day)

-**objective:** Campaigns can be tagged with multiple categories, category tags are searchable
+**Objective:** Campaigns can be tagged with multiple categories, category tags are searchable